Music Education Emphasis

 Prepared to study.
 Prepared to teach others.
 Prepared to teach yourself.

 Applications for the Master of Arts in Music program are due April 1 for the following fall semester, or by October 1 for the following spring semester.
-Late applications will not be accepted.

 Applicants are required to file two separate applications, one to the Division of Graduate Studies, and one to the School of Music.
 Applicants who do not complete both requirements cannot be considered for admission.

 Step 1: Apply to the Division of Graduate Studies

 Step 2: Apply to the School of Music

 - Undergraduate degree with a major in music, or equivalent experience.

 - Minimum 3.0 grade point average in the last 60 units of undergraduate study.

 The following materials should be submitted, preferably as email attachments, to Dr. Hafez Modirzadeh, Graduate Coordinator, School of Music (firstname.lastname@example.org)